Binoculars consist of two parallel telescopes, hence the name “binocular” which refers to “binocular vision” which means “seeing with two eyes”.

 Why Diopter adjustment

-During brief observation through binoculars, provided the different eyesight is only weak then the brain will also compensate for this difference.
+Many people are not even aware of the different eyesight of their eyes, because the brain has the ability to compensate for small refractive errors.
 However, if you look through binoculars for a long time, this strain can lead to eye fatigue or headaches.

 With the binocular diopter adjustment, you can compensate for any deviations in the eyesight.
 The adjustment is mostly located on the right eyepiece and allows fine focusing of this particular eyepiece.